 Which Healthcare Profession is Right For You?

-With an allied health career, there are a variety of professions that are available to you.
-These are just a few examples of the many to choose from.- Athletic Trainer Athletic trainers collaborate with other healthcare providers to manage injuries and illnesses common to people who play competitive sports.
+- Athletic Trainer Athletic trainers collaborate with other healthcare providers to manage injuries and illnesses common to people who play competitive sports.
 This career generally requires a bachelor’s degree.

 - Cardiovascular Technologist Cardiovascular technologists are essential to running diagnostic tests to assess conditions that affect the heart and lungs.
 They take the patient’s medical history, maintain and operate imaging equipment, conduct tests like electrocardiograms, and record the results.
 This career typically requires an associate’s degree.